Tideswell

-Tideswell is a village, civil parish, and ward in the Peak District of Derbyshire, England.
-It lies 6 mi east of Buxton on the B6049, in a wide valley on a limestone plateau, at an altitude of 1000 ft above sea level, and is within the District of Derbyshire Dales.
-The population (including Wheston) was 1,820 in 2001, increasing slightly to 1,827 at the 2011 Census, making it the second-largest settlement within the National Park, after Bakewell.
-Tideswell Dale is a short limestone valley leading south from the village to the River Wye valley.
+Tideswell is a village, civil parish, and ward in the Derbyshire Dales district of Derbyshire, England, within the Peak District National Park.
+It lies 6 mi east of Buxton, in a wide valley on a limestone plateau, at an altitude of 1000 ft above sea level.
+At the 2021 census, the population of the parish was 1,712, making it the third-largest settlement within the National Park, after Bakewell and Hathersage.

-Name
+Tideswell developed as a market town following the grant of a market charter in 1251.
+The historic village centre is a designated conservation area, and the village holds an annual well dressing and Wakes Week celebration.
+It is best known for its Grade I listed parish church, St John the Baptist, built almost entirely in the 14th century and widely known as the "Cathedral of the Peak".
+Immediately south of the village is Tideswell Dale, a short limestone valley and nature reserve forming part of the Wye Valley Site of Special Scientific Interest.

+Toponymy

-There is some debate as to how the village got its name.
-The English Place Name Society accepts it as being named after a Saxon chieftain named Tidi, others that the name comes from a "tiding well" situated in the north of the village.
-This 'ebbing and flowing' well was declared to be one of the Seven Wonders of the Peak by Thomas Hobbes in his 1636 book De Mirabilibus Pecci.
+There is some debate about how Tideswell got its name.
+The English Place Name Society accepts it as being named after a Saxon chieftain named Tidi and the Old English word wella ("spring" or "well"); others suggest that the name comes from a "tiding well" in the north of the village.
+This "ebbing and flowing" well was declared to be one of the Seven Wonders of the Peak by Thomas Hobbes in his 1636 book De Mirabilibus Pecci.

 Tideswell is known locally as Tidza or Tidsa.
-In addition, local residents are known as Sawyeds, owing to a traditional story about a farmer who freed his prize cow from a gate in which it had become entangled, by sawing its head off.
-Today the story is re-enacted raucously and colourfully every Wakes week by a local mummers group called the Tidza Guisers.
+Local residents are known as Sawyeds, owing to a traditional story about a farmer who freed his prize cow from a gate in which it had become entangled, by sawing its head off.